KevinAlberto01/ROS2/README.md

 Robot Operating System

 ### version of ros?
-Ros1: 1st version.
+Ros 1: 1st version.

-Ros2 humble: 2nd version (is now stable).
+Ros 2: 2nd version (is now stable).
+ - In this tutorial, we use Humble Hawksbill version

 ### why ros?
 - Provided a standard for robotic application